 First-half trading update to 30 September

-Shares in the FTSE 250 company rose marginally in UK trading having come into this latest news down by a tenth over the last year.
-That’s similar to fellow IT group Computacenter (LSE:CCC) and compares with a 2% retreat for the FTSE 250 index itself.
+Shares in the UK’s largest utility by stock market value rose 1% in UK trading having come into this latest news down by around 6% year-to-date.
+That’s similar to fellow utility operators SSE (LSE:SSE) and United Utilities Group Class A (LSE:UU.) and worse than a near 2% decline for the FTSE 100 index.

 The average rating of stock market analysts: